mosip/keymanager/README.md

 # Key Manager

 ## Overview
-The Key Manager Service provides secure storage, provisioning and management of secret data.
-It provides all the cryptographic operations like encryption/decryption and digital signature/verification making one trust store for all partner trust path validation.
-It manages the lifecycle of encryption/decryption keys, including generation, distribution, administration, and deletion.
+The Key Manager Service provides secure storage, provisioning and management of cryptographic keys.
+It manages the key lifecycle, including generation, distribution, revocation, and auto generation upon expire.
+It also supports essential cryptographic operations, including encryption/decryption and digital signature generation/verification.
+Additionally, it maintains a centralized trust store for validating partner digital certificates and their complete trust chains.

 Reference: [Key Manager](https://docs.mosip.io/1.2.0/id-lifecycle-management/supporting-components/keymanager) for more details.